jadenRuplal/project-4-carbid-api/README.md

 # poke-store-api

-An api to serve data for a poke shop
+An api to serve data for a carbid site

 ## Prompt